Information Regarding Roles, Responsibilities and Confidentiality

 - Communicating with each of your instructors regarding your accommodation needs and providing them the “Approved Academic Accommodation” form.

-- Following the accommodation procedures as described in the DS Student Handbook.
+- Following the accommodation procedures as outlined on the DS website.

-- Working directly with Disability Access Services staff on your accommodation requests when appropriate.
+- Working directly with Disability Services staff on accommodation requests when appropriate.

 - Cancelling/Rescheduling any services appointment in a timely manner.